hesselberthlab/lab-website-new/_pages/about.md

 responses](https://pubmed.ncbi.nlm.nih.gov/33843587/) through animal
 tissue, and approaches for quantifying metabolite levels.

-The newest efforts in the lab focus on RNA therapeutics.
+The newest efforts in the lab focus on RNA therapeutics and vaccines.
 One is a collaboration with clinicians at Colorado Children's Hospital to develop RNA therapies for treatment of pediatric neurological diseases.
 A second area of emphasis is on development of mRNA vaccines that promote unique immune responses for